Chinese pitch big M&A break-up fees, small stakes to allay U.S. regulatory fears

 “A minority stake buy is still doable, but a board seat is problematic.
 It would also help if you are privately owned, but still there will be a lot of questions from CFIUS in the course of the review,” he added.

 “You want to avoid the headline grabbing tech deals this year.
-I would think anything between $1 billion and $3 billion can still be done,” said a senior Hong Kong-based M&A banker, who was not authorised to speak to the media.
-(Additional reporting by Liana Baker and Greg Roumeliotis in NEW YORK and Miyoung Kim in SINGAPORE; Editing by Muralikumar Anantharaman)
+I would think anything between $1 billion and $3 billion can still be done,” said a senior Hong Kong-based M&A banker, who was not authorized to speak to the media.

+Additional reporting by Liana Baker and Greg Roumeliotis in NEW YORK and Miyoung Kim in SINGAPORE; Editing by Muralikumar Anantharaman